 - When the consumer is AMF or SMF, it may optionally use this operation to subscribe to be notified of the need for P-CSCF Restoration.
 This notification is done by means of Nudm_UECM_PCscfRestoration operation.
 For more information regarding P-CSCF restoration procedures see TS 23.380 [38].

-Inputs, Required: NF ID, SUPI, PEI, NF Type, Access Type (if NF Type is AMF, SMSF), PDU Session ID (if NF Type is SMF).
+Inputs, Required: NF ID, SUPI, NF Type, Access Type (if NF Type is AMF, SMSF), PDU Session ID (if NF Type is SMF).
 If NF Type is SMF: DNN or Indication of Emergency Services, PGW-C+SMF FQDN for S5/S8 if the PDU Session supports EPS interworking.
 If NF type is AMF and Access Type is 3GPP access: Registration type.
 If NF type is SMSF: SMSF MAP address and/or Diameter address.

-Inputs, Optional: P-CSCF Restoration notification information, GUAMI, backup AMF(s) (if NF Type is AMF), "Homogeneous Support of IMS Voice over PS Sessions" indication (if NF Type is AMF).
+Inputs, Optional: PEI (conditional, condition stated below), P-CSCF Restoration notification information, GUAMI, backup AMF(s) (if NF Type is AMF), "Homogeneous Support of IMS Voice over PS Sessions" indication (if NF Type is AMF).
 Backup AMF(s) sent only once by the AMF to the UDM in its first interaction with the UDM.

 Outputs, Required: Result indication.